chibrander/jStringy-JavaScript-Library-for-Text-Manipulation/README.md

 ##Setup:

-Inslude jstringy.js file in your project.
+Include jstringy.js file in your project.
 Ex.

 ```html